 What is VA Streamline Refinancing and How Can It Benefit You?

-VA Streamline Refinancing is a different way of referring to the VA Interest Rate Reduction Refinance Loan, or VA IRRRL (pronounced “Earl”) and is an option for some homeowners who utilized a VA Loan to purchase their house.
+VA Streamline Refinancing is a different way of referring to the VA Interest Rate Reduction Refinance Loan, or VA IRRRL, and is an option for some homeowners who used a VA Loan to purchase their house.
+It’s not a great option when mortgage loan interest rates are consistently higher than the rate you are currently paying, but when they drop below your current home loan mortgage rate, it is a very good idea to consider your VA IRRRL options.

 Why Refinance?

 Refinancing is the act of replacing an existing loan with a new loan which pays the debt of the original loan and ideally has better terms or features.
-According to money guru Dave Ramsey, there are three main instances in when refinancing can be a good idea:
+Refinancing may be a good idea when:

-- You have an Adjustable Rate Mortgage (ARM) (meaning your interest rate is adjustable and moves the risk of changing/rising interest rates to the homeowner instead of the lender).
+- You have an Adjustable Rate Mortgage (ARM) meaning your interest rate is adjustable over time.

 - The length of your mortgage is over 15 years (however, if the interest rate on a 30-year fixed-rate mortgage is low enough already, make sure the shorter term isn’t going to end up costing you more).